A NSW Government website

 The department has an important role in assessing and determining proposals for major development in NSW.

-As a department, we have an important role to play in assessing and determining proposals for major projects in NSW.
+The department has an important role in assessing and determining proposals for State significant projects in NSW.

-The major projects website has a range of great features to make it easier to stay informed and do business with us.
+The Major Projects website on the NSW Planning Portal has a range of great features to make it easier to stay informed and do business with us.

 You can: